-Plastic Video Listening Discussion and Research Activity 1
+Plastic Pollution: Video Listening, Discussion and Research Activity 2

 This lesson includes 2 videos with questions to answer and discuss.

-The videos are all narrated by Australian presenters, and aimed at Australian school children, so they are lots of fun, not too long, and come with subtitles (= not too difficult, and a good range of levels can cope).
+The videos are all narrated by Australian presenters, and aimed at Australian school children, so they are lots of fun, not too long, and come with subtitles (= not too difficult, and a good range of levels can cope well).
 They are often with Australian stats.

 My classes love these!

 The file size was too big, so I have to split them into separate documents, but

 I have grouped them so that the first page (with videos 1 and 2) is about plastic and the sea, and the second page (with videos 3 and 4) is about plastic and packaging etc.